-We recognize financial hardships happen, especially during a pandemic, and sometimes you need a little extra support paying your bill.
+We recognize financial hardships happen and sometimes you need a little extra support paying your bill.
 Our goal is to keep your power connected and help those with past-due bills catch up.
 Disconnections are a last resort.

 There are several ways we can help you catch up on past-due bills.
 Go to IndianaMichiganPower.com/PayAssist or call 800.311.4634 to learn about payment assistance options.